andreitoma8/learn-yul/README.md

 ## revert

-The args of `revert(a,b)` are the same as `return(a,b)`, in the sense that it will also return the data from memory, from slot a to slot b.
+The args of `revert(a,b)` are the same as `return(a,b)`, in the sense that it will also return the data from memory, of size 'b' starting from slot a.
 The difference is that `revert` will stop the execution of the function(it will not revert the whole transaction and the blockchain state as Solidity does).

 ```solidity
     assembly {